Guangdong Medical University

-Guangdong Medical University (广东医科大学) is a medical school in Guangdong province, China.
+Guangdong Medical University (广东医科大学) is a provincial public medical school in Zhanjiang, Guangdong, China.
+The school is affiliated with the Province of Guangdong.

 History

 Guangdong Medical College, the former Zhanjiang Branch of the Sun Yatsen Medical College, was established on May 23, 1958.
 In February 1964, the college was renamed Zhanjiang Medical College, then in September 1992, with the approval of the Provincial Government of Guangdong, it was renamed Guangdong Medical College.

-In March 2016, Guangdong Medical College was renamed Guangdong Medical University by the Ministry of Education of the People's Republic of China.
+In March 2016, Guangdong Medical College was renamed Guangdong Medical University by the Ministry of Education of China.

 Location

 GDMU has two campuses.
 The Zhanjiang campus is located in the seaport city of Zhanjiang.
 The Dongguan campus, which admitted its first students in 2003, is located in the scenic Songshan Lake Science and Technology and Industry Park in southern Dongguan.